macrodev22/medicalApp/README.md

-# medicalApp
+# Web and Mobile App Group Project

-Medical Group Project App
+This is a combination of a Web and Mobile Medical application